K. Mark Takai Pacific Warfighting Center: K. Mark Takai Pacific Warfighting Center Support and Use

-USPACOM partners utilize the PWC to direct forces during disaster relief and war efforts.
+USINDOPACOM partners utilize the PWC to direct forces during disaster relief and war efforts.
 During the opening ceremony of the Pacific Warfighting Center, Navy Adm.
 Robert F. Willard, told an audience that the facility helped with disaster relief efforts for the 2010 Haiti earthquake.

 All Partners Access Network

 All Partners Access Network (APAN) is headquartered out of the PWC.
 APAN assisted in the 2010 Haiti earthquake disaster efforts in the coordination and communication of relief efforts.